Yassmine-Yazidi-573/Modeling_Panel_Data/README.md

 ## 📊 Model Estimation and Selection Summary

 This project analyzes a balanced panel dataset consisting of 6 airline firms observed over 15 years (90 total observations).
-The objective is to estimate the relationship between \[insert your dependent variable] and a set of explanatory variables, accounting for both temporal and firm-specific variation.
+The objective is to estimate the relationship between \total cost (C) of U.S. airlines and a set of explanatory variables, accounting for both temporal and firm-specific variation.

 ### 1. Model Specifications Considered